 In cells with mitochondria and under aerobic conditions, the most common situation in multicellular and many unicellular organisms, the oxidation of NADH and pyruvate catabolism follow distinct pathways.

-In the mitochondrial matrix, pyruvate is first converted to acetyl-CoA in a reaction catalyzed by the pyruvate dehydrogenase complex.
+In the mitochondrial matrix, pyruvate is first converted to acetyl-CoA in the reactions catalyzed by the pyruvate dehydrogenase complex, a mitochondrial multienzyme complex.
 In the reaction, a oxidative decarboxylation, pyruvate loses a carbon atom as CO2, and the remaining two carbon unit is bound to Coenzyme A to form acetyl-coenzyme A or acetyl-CoA.

 Pyruvate + NAD+ + CoA → acetyl-CoA + CO2 + NADH + H+

 The acetyl group of acetyl-CoA is then completely oxidized to CO2 in the citric acid cycle, with production of NADH and FADH2.
-Pyruvate dehydrogenase therefore represents a bridge between glycolysis, which occurs in the cytosol, and the citric acid cycle, which occurs in the mitochondrial matrix.
+The pyruvate dehydrogenase complex therefore represents a bridge between glycolysis, which occurs in the cytosol, and the citric acid cycle, which occurs in the mitochondrial matrix.

 Note: FADH2 transfers its reducing equivalents not to Complex I but to Complex II.